bevyengine/rfcs/replication_concepts.md

 // applied and applied in the right order.
 *state[n+1] = s;
 ```
+How do you even build prediction and reconciliation out of this?

 Messages are the right tool for when you really do want explicit request-reply interactions or for global alerts like players joining or leaving.
-They just aren't good for general replication.
-They encourage poor ergonomics, with send and receive calls littered everywhere.
-Even if you collect and send messages in batches, they don't compress as well as inputs or state.
+They just don't cut it as a general tool.
+Even if you were to avoid littering send and receive calls everywhere (i.e., collect and send in batches), messages don't compress as well as inputs or state.

 # Latency
 Networking a game simulation so that players who live in different locations can play together is an unintuitive problem.
 No matter how we physically connect their computers, they most likely won't be able to exchange data within one simulation step.